10 Tips for SEO Press Releases

 4. Avoid technical jargon.

-Nothing gunks up press releases worse than a bunch of esoteric gobbledygook.
-(Editor’s note: “Esoteric gobbledygook” is actually a cutting edge, dynamic term used by industry leaders that adds synergistic qualities for world class solutions.)
+Nothing gunks up press releases worse than a bunch of esoteric jargon.
+(Editor’s note: “Esoteric gobbledygook” is a cutting-edge, dynamic term used by industry leaders that adds synergistic qualities for world-class solutions.)

-Like the words in the above Section 3, this type of jargon makes you seem smarter but at the danger of not being understood.
-And more often than not, it doesn’t make you appear smarter at all.
+Like the words in section 3 above, this jargon makes you seem brighter but at the danger of being misunderstood.
+And often, it doesn’t make you appear more intelligent.
 It might just make your readers mad, as they have been fed content like this before and too often.

 6. Don’t ignore SEO.

-Optimizing your press releases can show your news to a wider audience.
+Optimizing your press releases can show your news to a broader audience.

 7. Proofread your PRs.

-An official business document that’s infested with poor grammar and terrible spelling screams “unprofessional.”
-Is this the kind of message you want send as a thought leader in your industry?
-Your press releases should reflect the professional nature and attitude of you and your business.
+An official business document infested with poor grammar and terrible spelling screams “unprofessional.”
+Is this the message you want to send as a thought leader in your industry?
+Your press releases should reflect your and your business’s professional nature and attitude.
+Plus, exemplary grammar and spelling make for more accessible, more precise reading.
+And that’s what creating content is all about

 8. Don’t repeat yourself.

-Readers—casual, journalists, and Google’s robots alike—prefer fresh content over rehashed material.
+Readers—casual, journalists, and Google’s robots—prefer fresh content over rehashed material.
 And if they realize you’re using different words to say the same thing throughout a press release, the chances of your press release having optimal impact will decrease significantly.

 9. Direct your focus.

-Since your press release won’t be read by everyone, you have the benefit of aiming your releases toward those who will stand behind you.
+Since your press release won’t be read by everyone, you can aim your releases toward those who will stand behind you.
 This will allow your press releases to catch the interest of like-minded consumers and journalists.

 Back to the refrigerator example: If your new fridge features an exterior touchscreen with voice-activated controls, you probably won’t make any waves in wedding and pop culture publications.
 But consider targeting a technology or science magazine, and you’ll spark the interest of similar thinkers.